GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5.md

     Attribute Scope: [example.org] ?
 (Digit your domain name and press ENTER)
     ```

-    By starting from this point, the variable **idp.home** refers to the directory: `/opt/shibboleth-idp`
+    By starting from this point, the variable **%{idp.home}** into some IdP configuration files refers to the directory: `/opt/shibboleth-idp`

 [TOC](#table-of-contents)